A Pre-trained Sequential Recommendation Framework: Popularity Dynamics for Zero-shot Transfer: CONCLUSION

-In this section, we formally define the research problems this paper addresses (\ie regular sequential recommendation and zero-shot sequential recommendation) and introduce the notations used in this paper.
+In this section, we formally define the research problems this paper addresses (\ie regular sequential recommendation and zero-shot sequential recommendation) and introduce our notations.

-In this paper, we consider building the zero-shot sequential recommender system with only implicit feedback, \ie no auxiliary information.
 In sequential recommendation, denote $\mM$ as the implicit feedback matrix, $\mathcal{U}$ = $\{u_1, u_2, ..., u_{|\mathcal{U}|}\}$ as the set of users, $\mathcal{V}$ = $\{v_1, v_2, ..., v_{|\mathcal{V}|}\}$ as the set of items.
-The goal of sequential recommendation is to learn a scoring function, that predicts the next item $v_{u, t+1}$ given a user $u$ 's interaction history $\{v_{u,1}, v_{u,2}, ..., v_{u, t}\}$.
+The goal of sequential recommendation is to learn a scoring function, that predicts the next item $v_{u, t}$ given a user $u$ 's interaction history $\mathcal{S}_u = \{v_{u,1}, v_{u,2}, ..., v_{u, t-1}\}$.
 Note that in this paper, since we model time explicitly, we assume access to the timestamp of each interaction, including the next item interaction.
 We argue that this is a reasonable assumption since the timestamp of the next interaction is always available in practice.
 For example, if Alice logs in to Netflix, Netflix will always know when Alice logs in and can predict the next movie for Alice.
 Formally, we define the scoring function as $\mathcal{F}(v^t|\mathcal{S}_u, \mM)$, where $t$ is the time of the prediction.

-\textbf{Zero-shot Sequential Recommendation}: In zero-shot sequential recommendation, given an interaction matrix $\mM'$ over $\mathcal{U}'$ and $\mathcal{V'}$, the goal is to produce a scoring function $\mathcal{F}'$ without training on $\mM'$.
-In other words, the scoring function $\mathcal{F}'$ has to be trained on a different interaction matrix $\mM$ and then applied to $\mM'$ directly to predict the next item that user $u$ will interact with.
-In this paper, we study the zero-shot sequential recommendation that not only $\mM$ and $\mM'$ are from different domains, but also both $\mathcal{U} \cap \mathcal{U}' = \emptyset$ and $\mathcal{V} \cap \mathcal{V}' = \emptyset$.
-In addition, we assume no auxiliary information is available in both domains.

-Compared to previous works on zero-shot sequential recommendation, which assume access to side information, we pose a more challenging problem setting.
-We argue that this experimental setting is more universal and practical, and requires the model to learn the truly universal properties of the data.